JSON & YAML Formatter

 CI/CD Pipeline Configuration

 Popular CI/CD platforms like GitHub Actions, GitLab CI, and CircleCI use YAML for pipeline definitions.
 Proper formatting ensures reliable deployments and prevents build failures caused by syntax errors.
+Tools like yamllint can be integrated into pre-commit hooks to catch errors before they reach production.

 Data Serialization Performance